 ICCAT Requirement (per 16-01) Explanation of CPC actions taken to implement Relevant domestic laws or regulations (as applicable) 1.
 Catch reporting (para.
 5) The fishing opportunities available to France on tropical tunas - and in particular its annual bigeye tuna (BET) quota, which is its only quota on tropical tunas under ICCAT, - are not allocated within the framework of a domestic regulation.
-The management of this unallocated quota (4 799,58 tonnes in 2017) remains within the competence of the national level.
-The catches, and consumptions of the French BET quota, are monitored on a monthly basis, in compliance with Regulation (EC) No 1224/2009 of 20 November 2009.
-ICCAT recommendation 16/01 Regulation (EC) No 1224/2009 of 20 November 2009.

-2. Implementation of the area/time closure (para.
+The management of this unallocated quota (4 799,58 tonnes in 2017, 4.159,18 tonnes in 2018) remains within the competence of the national level.
+All catches of tropical tunas by French fishing vessels are : recorded in accordance with the requirements of Annex 1 of ICCAT Recommendation 03-13; monitored on a monthly basis, in compliance with Regulation (EC) No 1224/2009 of 20 November 2009.
+ICCAT recommendations 03-13 and 16-01 Regulation (EC) No 1224/2009 of 20 November 2009 2.
+Implementation of the area/time closure (para.
 38), including inspection and control measures Catches of bigeye or yellowfin tuna are prohibited on FAD from 1 January to 28 February between the African coast (northern boundary), parallel 10° South latitude (southern limit), meridians 5° West longitude (western boundary) and 5° East longitude (eastern boundary).
 From 1 January to 28 February, all fishing vessels fishing for BET and / or YFT in the area described above must comply with the ICCAT Regional Observer Program.
-The Etel National Fisheries monitoring center (FMC) is responsible for monitoring the positions of the fishing vessels.
-ICCAT recommendation 16/01 National order of 25 February 2013 (NOR: TRAM1300060A) 3.
-Use of and limitation of FADs (para 16) The French Fish aggregating devices (FADs) management plan currently in force follows three main objectives: - improving the knowledge of FAD fishing activity: the scope of information captured and relating to FAD activity are increased and made systematic.
+The Etel National Fisheries monitoring center (FMC, CNSP in French) is responsible for monitoring the positions of the fishing vessels.
+ICCAT recommendation 16-01 National order of 25 February 2013 (NOR : TRAM1300060A) 3. limita se of and tion of FADs para 16) The 2018 French Fish aggregating devices (FADs) management plan currently in force follows three main objectives: improving the knowledge of FAD fishing activity: the scope of information captured and relating to FAD activity are increased and made systematic.
 In addition to the accuracy of the FAD type caught (natural wreck, artificial raft, conventional, non-gill) already provided, information relating to the FAD starting, recovery, transfer or modification are collected through an "FAD" module of the electronic logbook (ERS) adapted to the tuna fishery and to the obligations of the RFMOs.
-Since 1 January 2010, the number of FAD activated / deactivated per vessel has been subject to quarterly declarations by FAD suppliers. - limiting the use of FADs: this limitation applies to beacons associated with FADs (approximately 90% of the purse seines carried out under object concern rafts or natural wrecks already encountered equipped with beacons).
-A system based on a systematic declaration of the beacons used combined with a numerus clausus mechanism has been put in place by the industry. - reducing the potential FADs impacts on the environment: the management plan also incorporates qualitative provisions resulting from additional experiments or research in the following items: adoption of good practices, improvement of selectivity, adaptation of the fish research strategy, identification of the size of the fish by echoing on the lateral sounders.
-ICCAT recommendations 05/05, 10/07, 10/09, 11/01, 11/08 and 16/01
+Since 1 January 2010, the number of FAD activated / deactivated per vessel has been subject to quarterly declarations by FAD suppliers.
+Iimiting the use of FADs: this limitation applies to beacons associated with FADs (approximately 90% of the purse seines carried out under object concern rafts or natural wrecks already encountered equipped with beacons).
+A system based on a systematic declaration of the beacons used combined with a numerus clausus mechanism has been put in place by the industry. reducing the potential FADs impacts on the environment: the management plan also incorporates qualitative provisions resulting from additional experiments or research in the following items: adoption of good practices, ICCAT recommendations 05-05, 10-07, 10-09, 11-01, 11-08 and 16-01 ---- -------- --------------------------------------- -- --- management plan also incorporates qualitative provisions resulting from additional experiments or research in the following items: